wkusner/wkusner.github.io/SD.md

 ---
 layout: page
 permalink: /SD/
-title: Spherical Designs
+title: Spherical Discrepancy
-shorttitle: SD
+shorttitle:
 ---

-## Research projects
-Stuff about what I do.

-List of Spherical Discrepancies and pictures
+##Discrepancy of point sets on the sphere